996icu/996.ICU/README.md

 996.ICU
 =======
-The name `996.ICU` refers to an ironic saying between Chinese programmers **'Working at "996" pattern and being ill in the ICU(Intensive Care Unit)'**.
-That means if you consistently follow the "996" work schedule, you run the risk of getting yourself into Intensive Care Unit.
+The name `996.ICU` refers to an ironic saying among Chinese programmers that goes **'Work in "996", sick in ICU'**, which means that following the "996" work schedule, you are risking yoursrlf getting into ICU (Intensive Care Unit).

 * [简体中文](zh_CN.md)
 * [正體中文](zh_TW.md)